enhance-dev/enhance-styles/README.md

 ### `spaceScale`

-The configuration for the fluid typographic scale (used for setting `font-size`).
+The configuration for the fluid spacing scale.
 Affects margin, padding, and gap classes and the respective custom properties referenced by those classes.

 Configuration options are: